Immigration Appeals Tribunal Submission

 The Challenge: To satisfy the Immigration Dept Position justification requirements relating to a Visa Class 186 application by a Chinese owned Australia enterprise to appoint a Strategic Planning Manager recruited from China.
 A key component of all Visa 186 applications.

 The Outcome: After several meetings with the sponsoring Company Executive Team and a thorough review of the corporate organisation structure, it was apparent that the position of Strategic Planning Manager was a key role.
 The objective was to justify to the Immigration Dept the critical nature of the appointment.
 A key pillar of the submission was the need to explain the nature of the role, exactly what a Strategic Planning Manager does, to explain the responsibilities in clear, non ambiguous terms, and at the same time demonstrate the impact that the role has relative to the ongoing development of the client company in the Australian market.
+The nomination was successful and Permanent residence was granted.

 The Challenge: One of several similar requests recently undertaken, this was a request for an Organisation Review to identify the ideal role to facilitate the relocation to Australia of an Executive from the overseas Parent Company.
 The client had two positions that would fit with the Executive’s qualifications and experience, our role was to identify the most appropriate position to satisfy the review by the Department of Immigration & Border Protection.